JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    fun String.countDistinctCharacters() = lowercase().toList().distinct().count()
    ```

-2. Use the `countDistinctCharacters()` function to count the unique letters in your name:
+2. Use the `.countDistinctCharacters()` function to count the unique letters in your name:

    ```kotlin
    fun String.countDistinctCharacters() = lowercase().toList().distinct().count()